 The church was located in the south-western part of the town, next to the city’s defensive walls.
 It was erected as a building orientated towards the sides of the world, brick in a Flemish bond, using also a zendrówka bricks.
 Architectural details were made of stones (traceries, portals except the north one, corbels, bosses).
 The ribs and the northern portal were painted intense red with white stripes imitating the joints between the bricks.

 The church received a three-aisle nave on a rectangular plan in the form of a hall structure.
 From the east, a chancel was added, slightly wider than the central nave (9.8 meters compared to 6.9 meters of the central nave) with a three-sided ending.
 Initially, the church was a towerless building, only at the end of the Middle Ages from the west a six-storey, four-sided tower was embedded in the western bay of the central nave.
 The nave was covered with a high gable roof, supported on the gables decorated with slender blendes.
 At the beginning of the 16th century, a sacristy and a northern porch, probably with an arcade open to the outside, were added on the north side of the chancel.

 Three portals led to the nave of the church, and another to the sacristy.
-The southern portal had ogival jambs divided by shafts and concaves with the support of the profiled part on a stepped pedestal.
+The southern portal had ogival jambs divided by shafts and concaves with the support of the moulded part on a stepped pedestal.
 The pointed, stepped northern portal was placed against the background of a rectangular frame surrounded by a moulding in the upper part.
 The two internal steps had cylindrical shafts put into similar concaves.
-The western portal, pointed one, was set on a high polygonal pedestal, with profiled jambs flowing smoothly into the archivolt.
+The western portal, pointed one, was set on a high polygonal pedestal, with moulded jambs flowing smoothly into the archivolt.
 On the sides of the portal, originally there were two sculptures supported by corbels and covered with canopies.